 \s.
 This e.g. includes non-breaking spaces which are common after e.g. signature delimiters (hyphen hyphen no-break-space).

 This results in delimiters being not taken into account if there are these unicode whitespace characters at the end of the line.

 The attached patch fixes this for Ruby versions >= 1.9.
 I have found no generally reliable way to fix this for Ruby 1.8 which thus retains the previous behavior.
 The reason this only works on Ruby >= 1.9 is that only this version includes a possibility to match unicode whitespace.
 Ruby 1.8 only has a limited list of ASCII characters (against the unicode spec apparently).

 Given that I can't change the behavior on 1.8, this change is unfortunately rather difficult to test.
 I have also attached a patch with improved tests which work properly on 1.9 and 2.0 but breaks on 1.8 as it doesn't recognize the change in behavior.
 Given that, I'd rather prefer to pull the improvement of behavior without the test than to hold everything out...

-#5 Updated by Marius BALTEANU 22 days ago
+#5 Updated by Marius BALTEANU about 1 month ago

 Updated Holger Just first patch to apply cleanly.